OpenDashboards/apache-shindig-website/docs/installation/using-maven/index.md

 ---
 layout: docs
-title: Installing Shindig web module using Maven
+title: Building the Shindig web module using Maven
-headline: Installing the Shindig web module using Maven
+headline: Building the Shindig web module using Maven
 description: Bundle, customize and run the Shindig web module on your favorite Java web app server
 ---